-Austrian mountaineer Ludwig Purtscheller became the first person to reach the summit of Kilimanjaro in 1889.
-Roger Bunyan has more…
+Austrian mountaineer Ludwig Purtscheller became the first person to reach the summit of Kilimanjaro in 1889, and is the latest in our ‘History’s Heroes‘ series.
+Roger Bunyan has his story…

 Ludwig Purtscheller (1849-1900) was an Austrian teacher, mountaineer and guidebook author who made the first ascent of Kilimanjaro.